-☐ Open the Device Security &gt; Management Access &gt; Server dialog, SSH tab. $\square$ To disable the SSH server, select the $Off$ radio button in the Operation frame. $\square$ Apply the settings temporarily.
-To do this, click the $\checkmark$ button.
+☐ Open the Device Security > Management Access > Server dialog, SSH tab. $\ \square$ To disable the SSH server, select the off radio button in the Operation frame. \square Apply the settings temporarily.
+To do this, click the \checkmark button.

-$\ \square$ When the host key is located on your PC or on a network drive, drag and drop the file tha ı contains the key in the $oldsymbol{1}$ area.
-As an alternative, click in the area to select the file. $\Box$ Click the Start button in the Key import frame to load the key onto the device. $\square$ To enable the SSH server, select the $on$ radio button in the Operation frame. $\square$ Apply the settings temporarily.
-To do this, click the $\checkmark$ button.
-Pe rform the following steps: Copy the self-generated key from your PC to the external memory.
+\Box When the host key is located on your PC or on a network drive, drag and drop the file that at ı contains the key in the 🕂 area.
+As an alternative, click in the area to select the file. \Box Click the Start button in the Key import frame to load the key onto the device. $\ \square$ To enable the SSH server, select the ${\it On}$ radio button in the Operation frame. \square Apply the settings temporarily.
+To do this, click the \checkmark button.
+Perform the following steps: Copy the self-generated key from your PC to the external memory.
 Copy the key from the external memory into the device. enable To change to the Privileged EXEC mode. copy sshkey envm <file name=""> To load your own key onto the device from the external memory.</file>